davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 init system (which on most main distributions is now Systemd, Sys V init, or OpenRC).

+Be warned that it is not a trivial task to take a system based on a typical Linux distribution and make it instead boot with Dinit.
+You need to set up suitable service description files for your system; at present there are no automated conversion tools for converting service descriptions or startup scripts from other systems.

 The additional software required can be broken into _essential_ and _optional_ packages, which are detailed in following sections.
 For example service files, please check the "services" subdirectory.